BBC Weather: Graphical technology

 As computational capability improved, so did graphics technology.
 Early hand-drawn maps gave way to magnetic symbols, which in turn gave way to bluescreen (CSO) computer-generated imagery technology, each of which allowed the presenter greater control over the information displayed.

 Early magnetic symbols tended to adhere poorly to the maps, and occasional spelling errors (such as the presenter writing 'GOF' instead of 'FOG') marred some broadcasts, but allowed the presenter to show how weather would change over time.
 The symbols were designed to be 'self-explicit', allowing the viewer to understand the map without a key or legend.

 On 18 February 1985, computer graphics were introduced although the basic design of symbols was kept the same.
 These forecasts were widely acclaimed for their simplicity, winning an award from the Royal Television Society in 1993.

 On 2 October 2000, BBC Weather underwent a more significant change.
-Whilst there was not much change to the existing weather symbols new symbols giving information on pollen and sun levels were introduced.
+Whilst there was not much change to the existing weather symbols, new symbols giving information on pollen and sun levels were introduced.
 A new more detailed map of Britain was used based on satellite data.

 Great Storm of 1987 controversy

-Possibly the most famous of the forecasters is the now semi-retired Michael Fish.
-Famous for his informal manner and eccentric dress sense (he once wore a blue and green blazer emblazoned with all the weather symbols), he was a viewer favourite despite an unfortunate comment before the Great Storm of 1987.
+Possibly the most famous of the forecasters is the now retired Michael Fish.
+Noted for his informal manner and eccentric dress sense (he once wore a blue and green blazer emblazoned with all the weather symbols), he was a viewer favourite despite an unfortunate comment before the Great Storm of 1987.

 During a weather forecast some hours before the storm, Michael Fish started his forecast with the now infamous line "Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way.
 Well, if you're watching, don't worry, there isn't".
-In this he was factually correct, as it is impossible for a proper hurricane to reach the UK latitudes, and he was actually referring to a Florida hurricane (Floyd).
+In this he was factually correct, as it is unlikely for a proper hurricane to reach the UK latitudes, and he was actually referring to a Florida hurricane (Floyd).
 He then went on to accurately forecast stormy conditions over the south of England.
 However, the statement has gone down in popular culture as one of the worst mistakes made so publicly.